Having good social media profiles can get you more exposure online, help you connect with your fans or customers, and improve your online reputation.

 Make sure that your link is front and center so that people can find it quickly and click through to your website.

-Your main social profile bio is usually just a sentence or two about yourself or your business.
+Your main social profile bio should usually include a sentence or two about yourself or your business.
 Think of it as a perfect place to put your elevator pitch and include keywords.

 In a few words, what would you say about your business?
 It’s also a good idea to use your bio to its fullest potential.
 Some sites, like Twitter, only let you write a short description.

-But if you’re on a platform like LinkedIn, your “summary” can have up to 2,000 characters.
+If you’re on a platform like LinkedIn, your “about” section can have up to 2,000 characters.
 This is a huge opportunity to explain what you’re all about and make a great first impression.

 To make this succeed, you’ll want to add more than just a simple description of what you’ve done and your current projects.
 Instead, create a story with a basic call to action.